bkuhn/talks/LinuxCollaborationSummit-2012/compliance.markdown

 + Worked my first GPL enforcement case in 1999 (as FSF volunteer).

-+ Started working for FSF in 2000 (was there until 2005).
-Now on FSF Board of Directors.
++ FSF Executive Director, 2000-2005.
+Now an FSF Director.

-+ Now: Executive Director of Software Freedom Conservancy &amp; on Board of Directors of the FSF.
++ President, Software Freedom Conservancy, 2006-present.

 + Plurality of my time since 1999 has been spent on GPL enforcement.
-     + I'm probably the key person &ldquo;responsible&rdquo; for every major USA GPL enforcement action.
+     + I'm the key person &ldquo;responsible&rdquo; for nearly every major USA GPL enforcement action.

-+ Conservancy &amp; FSF are responsible for nearly all GPL enforcement in the USA.
++ Conservancy &amp; FSF are responsible for nearly all GPL enforcement in USA.

-+ This is a talk about how you never have to hear from me.

 # They Say Compliance is Hard &hellip;